 Postal services in Hong Kong

 Postal services are very reliable in Hong Kong.
-If sending post within Hong Kong, it will generally be received in one working day, except during the Mid-Autumn Festival and Chinese New Year when more people use the postal service.
-International shipping costs are reasonable, and generally less expensive than in the US.
+If sending post within Hong Kong, it will generally be received within one working day, except during the Mid-Autumn Festival and Chinese New Year when more people use the postal service.
+International shipping costs are reasonable and generally less expensive than in the US.

 Since almost everyone lives in apartments in Hong Kong, most mailboxes are quite small.
 So, if someone expects to receive anything bigger than a letter, they'll have to pick it up from the local post office.

-It is still common to receive all bills and statements in paper form, in addition to online copies.
+It is still common to receive all bills and statements in hard copy, in addition to online copies.